2. An Introduction to JAX#

 print(A)

-One point to remember is that JAX expects tuples to describe array shapes, even for flat arrays.
-Hence, to get a one-dimensional array of normal random draws we use (len, ) for the shape, as in
+To get a one-dimensional array of normal random draws, we can either use (len, ) for the shape, as in

 random.normal(key, (5, ))